mrkkrp/markkarpov.com/post/announcing-mmark.md

   attacks.

 * [`markdown`](https://hackage.haskell.org/package/markdown) is a solution
-  from Michael Snoyman, we all know him.
-Can parse markdown and convert it to HTML.
+  from Michael Snoyman.
+It can parse markdown and convert it to HTML.
 Has additional features that make it good (or rather a bit better than others) for publishing (you can customize the parser, for instance).

 * [`sundown`](https://hackage.haskell.org/package/sundown) is bindings to
   GitHub's (former) C markdown library.
 The projects has not been updated